kokimame/joytan-public/README.md

-# Joytan-Public: Review and rate user-generated contents from Joytan-REC
+# Joytan-Public: Review of user-generated audio from Joytan-REC and discussion forum for Joytan App on YouTube

 https://joytan.pub